-Note: Long-term and short-term assessments are made on the basis of smoothed trends to the penultimate year (2018) by the Bat Conservation Trust.
-This is because the most recent smoothed data point (2019) is likely to change in next year’s update when additional data are included for 2020.
+Note: Long-term and short-term assessments are made on the basis of smoothed trends to the penultimate year (2019) by the data providers.
+This is because the most recent smoothed data point (2020) is likely to change in next year’s update when additional data are included for 2021.
 The latest year change is based on unsmoothed data.

 The species used in this index (Table C8i) occur throughout a variety of landscapes including urban areas, farmland, woodland, and river/lake systems.
 All bats in the UK feed at night and prey on insects.
 To thrive, they require adequate roosting opportunities (particularly for breeding and hibernating), foraging habitat and connected landscape features, such as hedgerows and tree lines, which assist them in commuting between roost sites and feeding locations.

 Key pressures on bats, including landscape change, agricultural intensification, development, habitat fragmentation, are also relevant to many other wildlife groups.
 Bats are believed to have experienced major declines throughout Western Europe during the 20th century, which have been attributed to persecution, agricultural intensification, habitat and roost loss, remedial timber treatment and declines of their insect prey.
 Evidence of these declines (synthesised in Haysom et al., 2010) is fragmented as during this period few data were collected in a systematic way.
 Evidence includes:

 - Well documented range contractions of greater horseshoe bat and lesser horseshoe bat across Great Britain and Europe.